-Recall that we are considering a fixed isomorphism of the graphs underlying the JSJ decompositions of $G$ and $G'$.
-We first mark edge groups of white vertices of $G$.
-We make a list exhausting all possible matching markings of the corresponding white vertices in $G'$ (by isomorphisms preserving fiber and orientation).
-We pull back these markings back from markings of the black vertices in $G'$ and in $G$ through attachment maps.
+Recall that we are considering a fixed isomorphism $\phi_J: J_\alpha \to J_\beta$ of the graphs underlying the JSJ decompositions of $G$ and $G'$.
+We first mark the images of edge groups in white vertices of $G$.
+We make a list exhausting all possible matching markings of the corresponding white vertices in $G'$ (by isomorphisms preserving fibre and orientation).
+We pull back these markings on the edge groups (through the attachment maps toward the white groups), and then we push the markings on the black groups, through the attachment maps of the reversed orientation edges, in $G'$ and in $G$.

 We thus have, for each choice of white matching marking, several markings of each black vertex, coming from the adjacent white vertices.
 Choosing an order between neighbors, that is matched by the graph isomorphism, we create the ordered tuple of these markings.
 Call these tuples compounded markings.
 We have them for each black vertex of $G$, of $G'$, for each choice of white matching marking.
-We are moreover given a an unmarked isomorphism between the matched black vertices, that preserves fiber and orientation, by assumption (2) in the statement of Theorem \ref{thm;IP_fop}.
-We want to know whether one can post compose these isomorphisms by automorphisms of the black vertices that preserve fiber and orientation, and that send the image of the compounded marking of each $G_b$ to the componded marking of $G_{b'}$.
-This is exactly the fiber-and-orientation preserving Mixed Whitehead Problem, as explained in the next proposition.
+We are moreover given an unmarked isomorphism between the matched black vertices, that preserves fibre and orientation, by assumption (2) in the statement of Theorem \ref{thm;IP_fop}.
+We want to know whether one can post-compose these isomorphisms with automorphisms of the black vertices that preserve fibre and orientation, and that send the image of the compounded marking of each $G_b$ to the compounded marking of $G_{b'}$.
+This is exactly the fibre-and-orientation preserving mixed Whitehead problem, as explained in the next proposition.